Thompson and Skinner drive Sabres past Blues, 5-3 - WHIZ News

 Back-to-back goals from Barbashev and Schenn in the second gave the Blues some life.
 Defensemen Torey Krug and Justin Faulk assisted on both goals.

+“We made a push.
+We had chances,” Schenn said.
+“We could have tied it up, but at the end of the day, when you’re down 4-0, you don’t deserve to win the game.
+We have to do a better job of starting on time, and focusing on that again and going from there.”

-Kyrou’s goal from the high slot 47 seconds into the third cut it to 4-3.
+Kyrou’s goal from the high slot 47 seconds into the third cut it to 4-3, forcing Luukkonen to make several big saves on high-quality chances from Brandon Saad and Vladimir Tarasenko to preserve the lead.

 The Blues had a 6-on-4 after Peyton Krebs was called for a faceoff violation with 1:46 left, but Cozens’ empty-netter with a minute left sealed it.